tim-janik/scb/README.md

 The subdirectories are structured as follows:

+* `mwc256/` contains a Public Domain 256 bit Multiply-With-Carry PRNG implementation for generic CPUs (ALU).
+  With just a multiplication and add per round, this PRNG is as simple as it can get.
+On 64 bit machines it is probably the fastest single-data PRNG implementation, it passes PractRand at 32TB.
 * `shishua/` contains a Public Domain Shishua PRNG implementation for generic CPUs (ALU), the SSE2/3 and AVX2 instruction set variants.
   This is currently the fastest known PRNG implementation, it passes PractRand at 32TB.
 * `chacha/` contains a Public Domain ChaCha block cipher implementation for generic CPUs (ALU), the SSE2/3 and AVX2 instruction set variants.